wavemaker/docs/website/blog/2025-01-22-whats-new-in-wavemaker11.10.md

 ---
-title: "Keeping You Ahead: WaveMaker Upgrades to Angular v18 and Node v22"
+title: "What's New in WaveMaker 11.10"
 author: "Venugopal Jidigam"
 ---
 ---